Snarkki/EnemyDifficultyMod/README.md

 2. Combat speeds: This part has three options: slow or speed up RwTp Combat, out of combat, or turn based combat.
 These options actually make the game act faster (so it is not just animations).
 I mostly made this as rwtp is too fast especially in later game and wanted to slow it down to what i wanted without having to to push ctrl space every time.
 Just choose speeds you want and tick the "Use combat speed".
 Nothing happens if its not ticked so no issues with other mods.

+I can be found on Pathfinder discord with name ode.

 **How to install**